LoniQin/Networking/README.md

 }
 ```

-You don't want to just get a `Data` as result, You can define your own type to confirm to `JSONCodable`, to decode JSON data from web server.
+You can define your own type to confirm to `JSONCodable`, to decode JSON data from web server.

 ```swift
 struct User: JSONCodable {